Louise Attaque: Usage in media

-Louise Attaque are mentioned during À plus !, a German language school book teaching French.
+Louise Attaque are mentioned in À plus !, a German language school book teaching French.
 During the "Civilisation" part of the book, they are described as "a rock band which is well-known by French teens [...]".

 In 2021, the song J't'emmène au vent is used in No Time to Die in the opening scene which is listened by the young Madeleine on her walkman.